 It was a commission for Casula Powerhouse in 2006, for their touring exhibition I Love Pho, however, that set the next chapter and direction in the work.
 Mai returned to installation and the 3-dimensional form using the dog as a metaphor for cultural exploration and her Australian-Vietnamese identity.
 Pho Dog, comprised of 12 mongrel dog forms crafted from papier-mache sporting colourfully decorated – and culturally alert – skins and displayed on a reflective acrylic mirror grid.
 Drawn to the medium for its deceptive innocence, and to salute Southeast Asian folk crafts, it also tapped into contemporary concerns of recycling and reuse.

-However, it was the ‘skins’ of Mai’s Pho Dogs that garnered most attention, whipping up a media frenzy as the piece was censored from the exhibition due to sensitivities within sectors of the Australian-Vietnamese community.
-Three years later this cultural fracture was laid to rest in the performance / installation piece, The Burning of Godog performed for the opening of the celebrated exhibition Nam Bang! curated by Dr Boitran Huynh-Beattie for Casula Powerhouse (2009).
+However, it was the ‘skins’ of Mai’s Pho Dogs that garnered most attention, generating debate as the piece was censored from the exhibition due to sensitivities within sectors of the Australian-Vietnamese community.
+Three years later this cultural fracture was further explored in the performance / installation piece, The Burning of Godog performed for the opening of the celebrated exhibition Nam Bang! curated by Dr Boitran Huynh-Beattie for Casula Powerhouse (2009).

 Parallel to this practice, and a pivotal component to these later exhibitions, Mai has shown her drawings – visual and textual hybrids that float on the page with great dexterity and intensity.
 Mai’s compulsion for story-telling – despite its abstraction – has become core to her practice.
 This has been drawn out most recently in a collaboration with the artist / performer William Yang Stories East and West (2010) presented at Performance 4A and Belvoir Theatre, Sydney; and a collaborative project with Indonesian artist FX Harsono and professional curatorium on the project In Memory of a Name for the Sydney Festival project Edge of Elsewhere, presented at 4A Centre for Contemporary Asian Art (2012).

 In 2014 Mai was commissioned by Wollongong Art Gallery to present a major solo show in Gallery 1.
 The project was curated by international arts writer and curator Gina Fairley and bridged over 15 years of Mai’s practise.
-Beyogmos synthesized Mai’s intensely personal navigations, remaining alert to a context of the complex and intertwined histories of post 1975 Vietnam and the Vietnamese Diasporas, and aware of more universal experiences.
+Beyogmos synthesized Mai’s intensely personal navigations through abstruse political landscapes.
 The exhibition was an exploration of place, memory and beyond as Mai questioned constructs of identity, ambitiously drawing on a range of mediums (painting, drawing, light box, object-based installation, sculpture, new media) and the irreconcilable tension across layered and fractured realities.
 Following this, in 2015 Mai’s charcoal animation Beyogmos was re-exhibited, this time installed with Layered Transitions, at Mosman Art Gallery’s contemporary art space The Cube.

 In the studio, despite a parallel strand of Mai’s work continuing to explore organic and less figurative forms (Spirit Map series), a Vomit Girl series appeared in her end of 2014 Neat Severances commercial solo show and the series continues today.
-The compulsively vomiting figure is articulating an inarticulate, unspecified sense of spiritual illness in society, and the artist’s own spiritual sickness and sense of loss, sadness, conflicted loyalties, anger, confusion, and powerlessness to act, speak about, or identify un/certain points of injustice.
-Unpacking this mute space is her next/current long-haul project.
+The compulsively vomiting figure is articulating an inarticulate sense of loss, sadness, conflicted loyalties, anger, confusion, and powerlessness to act, speak about, or identify un/certain points of injustice.
+Unpacking this mute space has informed her current Doctor of Creative Arts (DCA) project.

 Mai Nguyen-Long has been represented by Bellas Gallery (Brisbane), Ray Hughes Gallery (Sydney), and NG Art Gallery (Sydney), and is currently independent.
-Her work is held in the collections of Artbank, the Australian Embassy in Hanoi, Queensland University of Technology, Brisbane City Hall Art Gallery, Casula Powerhouse Sydney, Wollongong Art Gallery, as well as Private and Corporate Collections in Australia and abroad.
+Her work is held in the collections of Artbank, the Australian Embassy in Hanoi, Queensland University of Technology, Brisbane City Hall Art Gallery, Casula Powerhouse Sydney, Wollongong Art Gallery, HRa Collection, and other private and corporate collections in Australia and abroad.